openziti/ziti-doc/docfx_project/ziti/security/authentication/authentication.md

     - `POST /edge/client/v1/authenticate`
     - `GET /edge/client/v1/current-api-session`
 - can be referenced by an internal `id` and a security token that is in the format of a UUID
+  - the `id` can be used on the following endpoints:
+    - `GET /edge/management/v1/api-sessions/<id>`
+    - `DELETE /edge/management/v1/api-sessions/<id>`

+API Sessions are defined in the Client and Management Open API 2.0 specifications under `currentApiSessionDetail`.

 Example `POST /edge/management/v1/authenticate` response: